kevin-labtani/Docker-Kubernetes/README.md

   - Stored in memory or temporary files
   - Dynamic and changing, but cleared regularly

-- Permanent app data is stored in containers and volumes and read-write an dpermanent
+- Permanent app data is stored in containers and volumes and read-write and permanent
   - Fetched/Produced in running container
   - Stored in files or a database
   - Must not be lost if container stops/restarts